What Kinds of Ransomware Are Out There?

 It is such a bad idea, that many areas in the United States are considering making it illegal to pay the demands.
 All paying does, after all, is encourage this kind of extortion while also painting your company as an easy target.
 The U.S. Treasury has gone on record to say that paying up in response to such extortion could put your business in legal trouble.

 Of course, you don’t have to resist ransomware and other threats alone.
-TAP Tech can assist you in several ways, including implementing a backup and disaster recovery platform capable of restoring any data that an attacker encrypts.
-Learn more by reaching out to us at 203-744-9760.
+COMPANYNAME can assist you in several ways, including implementing a backup and disaster recovery platform capable of restoring any data that an attacker encrypts.
+Learn more by reaching out to us at PHONENUMBER.